pbeens/Rust-Tutorial/README.md

 📘 Start with [`introduction.md`](./main/introduction.md) to get oriented, then move through the lessons in sequence.

 Your feedback is welcome — suggestions, corrections, and improvements help make this guide better for everyone.
+You can share your feedback by opening an issue on the GitHub repository: [github.com/pbeens/Rust-Tutorial/issues](https://github.com/pbeens/Rust-Tutorial/issues).